BILL HENSHAW, OD, FCOVD

 What happens between fun at home and first grade?

-It's called things like preschool, head start, and kindergarten.
-It sounds great doesn't it?
-We can give our child a head start and really be ready for first grade.
-This can happen anywhere from three to five.
-Are there any consequences.
-Unless you found a Montessori school that closely sticks to the original principles, there are some consequences.
-Montessori has a method of teaching to the age and development of kids.
+Our education system is reaching for our toddlers who, in the past, spent time playing and acquainting themselves with their environment with their senses, not a Chromebook.
+They are emphasizing programs like preschool, Head Start, and pre-kindergarten.
+It sounds wonderful, doesn't it?
+We can give our child a head start and prepare them for first grade.
+This typically happens between ages three and five.
+Are there any consequences?
+Unless you've found a Montessori school that closely follows the original principles, there are consequences.
+Montessori has a teaching method tailored to the child's age and development.

 Our answer to this dilemma is our Two Steps to Academic Relief program.
 There are two steps: